Keto-Eating/Keto-Recipe-API/README.md

 View our live website at: https://keto-eating.herokuapp.com View our API documentation at: https://keto-eating.github.io/Keto-Recipe-API/#/

-## User Journeys
-- As a user I can browse keto recipes and save my favorites.
-- As a user I can search for keto recipes using the search bar to filter down results.
-- As a user I can add recipes to my grocery cart and then turn them into grocery lists.

 ### Project Team

 Nicolai Safai, Phyllis Wong, and Leslie Kimm